tpark94/spnv2/README.md

 This repository is developed by Tae Ha "Jeff" Park at [Space Rendezvous Laboratory (SLAB)](slab.stanford.edu) of Stanford University.

+- [2022.05.28] Updated to include the implementations & results on SPNv2 with $\phi = 6$, GN layers.

 ## Introduction

 This is the official PyTorch implementation of [SPNv2](https://arxiv.org/abs/2203.04275).